← Tours

 Before you start coding, resolve:

 • Audit substrate.
 Postgres event store?
 An off-the-shelf streaming log (Kafka, Pulsar)?
 File-based per-tenant?
+Or — for artifact-centric work — git itself, where every change is an attributed commit on a per-writer ref (the OpenKnowledge approach, agent-edits-as-git-commits).
 The choice affects query speed, retention, and your operational footprint.

 • Scope-injection mechanism.
 Jinja-rendered system prompt template + DB-sourced bounds is the pattern; what’s your DB schema for “what this tenant’s agent is authorized to touch”?